Welcome to today's edition of the Rush 24-7 podcast.

 The bottom line is it doesn't make any difference.

-Here, back to the audio sound bites.
+Here, back to the audio soundbites.

 Saturday, Sunday, yesterday, and this morning, a montage of ABC, Fox News, MSNBC, a bunch of other news people reviewing.

-Rush Limbaugh incendiary and ugly.
+For instance, when he called Rush Limbaugh incendiary, Rush Limbaugh incendiary and ugly.

 He calls Rush Limbaugh an entertainer.

-They have to apologize for that.
+He has to apologize for that.

 Steele has made a number of missteps criticizing Rush Limbaugh.

-There was that insult of Republican icon.
+There was that insult, a Republican icon, Rush Limbaugh.

-That's what all these sound bites are all about.
+That's what all these soundbites are all about.

-Well, no, Republican icon, yes, that's that's true.
+I mean, Republican icon, yes, that's true.

 Steele's fate depends on me and my fatwa today.